Bus station

-A bus station, bus depot (Note: The term "bus depot" may also be used to refer to a bus garage, a facility where buses are stored and maintained.), or bus interchange is a structure where city buses or intercity buses stop to pick up and drop off passengers.
+A bus station, bus depot, (Note: The term "bus depot" may also be used to refer to a bus garage, a facility where buses are stored and maintained.) bus interchange or bus exchange is a structure where city buses or intercity buses stop to pick up and drop off passengers.
 A bus station is larger than a bus stop, which is usually simply a place on the roadside, where buses can stop.
 It may be intended as a terminal station for a number of routes, or as a transfer station where the routes continue.

 Bus station platforms may be assigned to fixed bus lines, or variable in combination with a dynamic passenger information system.
 The latter requires fewer platforms, but does not provide consistent locations for passengers.

 Largest bus stations

-Kilambakkam bus terminus in Chennai, India is spread over an area of 88.52 acre, making it the largest bus station in the world.
+Kilambakkam bus terminus in Chennai, India, spreads over an area of 88.52 acre, making it the largest bus station in the world.